gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/adding-webhooks-for-azure-devops-server-tfs-gij-cloud.md

 7. Copy the complete webhook URL by clicking the copy icon on the right (4).

-8. Switch back to VSTS/Azure DevOps portal (where you left off):
+8. Switch back to Azure DevOps Server/TFS portal (where you left off):

     ![](/wp-content/uploads/gij-cloud-TFS-action-settings-header-etc-c.png)